Point Cloud Processing¶

 - Produce LAS – produces the LAS file for every selected path checked for export, using points from every laser checked for export.
 Points are filtered through currently enabled filters.
 Project is automatically saved before production.
 The LAS files are saved in the "clouds" sub-folder in the folder where the project file is saved.

 Cloud filters allow users to clean up the point cloud by eliminating points produced by reflections and some distortion points caused by high angular rates of the vehicle.

 - Rotation angle filter restricts the cloud to points obtained from lidar when its reported rotation angle is between the minimum and the maximum value.
 For example, when a UAV flies above the ground, only points from the sector below the UAV make sense.
 Thus, the range can be limited to some 120-150 degrees around the nadir.
 If the range around 360 degrees is desired, the left value should be set larger than the right value.
 That way, the range will be limited from the left value to 360 degrees plus from 0 degrees to the right value.

 - Distance filter restricts the cloud to points within a certain distance range from the LiDAR in meters.
 This is useful for filtering out reflections from the car roof by setting the left value to some 2 meters and the right to some insanely large value.

 - Reflectivity filter restricts the clouds to points within certain reflectivity range.

-- Angular rate filter restricts the clouds to points taken when the R1A was turning slower than the set value in degrees per second.
+- Angular rate filter restricts the clouds to points taken when the ROCK LiDAR was turning slower than the set value in degrees per second.

 - Easting, Northing, and Altitude filters simply reject points that are outside the set boundaries in meters.